 - Impedance: 16 Ω

-The Hifiman Susvara (link to compare prices on Amazon and B&H Photo/Video) is a high-end pair of planar magnetic headphones.
+The Hifiman Susvara (link to check the price at B&H Photo/Video) is a high-end pair of planar magnetic headphones.

 These top-of-the-line open-back circumaural headphones use “Stealth Magnet” technology to provide an acoustically transparent sound without interference from reflections and diffractions.